Vodafone/HelloV2XWorld-Android/README.md

 * Navigate to the page "Documentation" and select the "SDK documentation for Android" option.
 * In the "SDK documentation for Android" page , click on the "Download SDK" button.
 => Your browser downloads the archive "VodafoneV2X_Android_SDK.rar".
-* Open the archive , extract the V2X-SDK library file called "v2xsdk-release.aar" and save it on your laptop.
+* Open the archive, extract the V2X-SDK library file called "v2xsdk-release.aar" and save it on your laptop.

 ### Clone the HelloV2XWorld Application